ajmal017/stock-advisor-software/README.md

     - Previous 3 days of MACD data.

 2) If the Current Price dipped below the SMA in the past 3 days, exclude the security
-3) If the MACD value dips below the signal abuptly, or trends below it for a period of time, exclude the security.
+3) If the MACD value dips below the signal abruptly, or trends below it for a period of time, exclude the security.
 4) In all other cases, when the price is above the SMA and the MACD has positively crossed the signal, include the security.

 ### Inputs